cvat-ai/cvat/site/content/en/docs/manual/advanced/data_on_fly.md

 Unfortunately, this method has several drawbacks:
 - The first access to the data will take more time
 - It will not work for some videos, even if they have a valid manifest file.
-  If there is not enough keyframes in the video for smooth video decoding, the task data chunks will be created with the default method, i.e. during the task creation.
+  If there are not enough keyframes in the video for smooth video decoding, the task data chunks will be created with the default method, i.e. during the task creation.
 - If the data has not been cached yet, and is not reachable during the access time, it cannot be retrieved.